Andy Ibáñez Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings put together by the White Sox pitching staff ranks fourth in the league.

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.79).
+- The White Sox's 4.95 team ERA ranks 26th among all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (72 total, 1.4 per game).
+- The White Sox allow the second-most home runs in baseball (84 total, 1.4 per game).

-- Scholtens makes his first start of the season for the White Sox.

-- The 29-year-old righty pitched in relief in his most recent outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.